thanasisvax/Heart-Failure-Project/README.md

 Improvements for my model is as such:</p>
 1. collect more data in order to avoid overfitting.</p>
 2. Try deep-learning methods in order to see if this achieves better results.

+Finally, for my interest, I deployed the webservice using onnx which is attached in this repository and I have explained it on my video.